Salmon-Computer-Vision/salmon-computer-vision/README.md

 salmon counting automation tools.
 Two major categories include [video-based](#video-based) enumeration and [sonar-based](#sonar-based) enumeration.

+## License

+The code is currently under the [MIT License](LICENSE) but could be subject to change in the future.

+The data and annotation are under [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+No commercial usage and any adaptations must be published with the same license.

+Any models published here will be under the [ResearchRAIL license](LICENSE-ResearchRAIL.md) for research purposes only.

 ## Video-based

 The current enumeration strategy is using two computer vision models: